SimonPaske/simon-paske-photography/README.md

 * HTML Preview (extension for Visual Studio Code)
   * Was used to preview HTML files while editing them in VSCode
 * Prettier - Code formatter
-  * Was used to format code and keep it consitant
+  * Was used to format code and keep it consitent
 * W3C Web Validator (extension for Visual Studio Code)
   * Was used to check if any issue is detected and correct them
 * Favicon.io
   * Favicon files were created at favicon [converter](https://favicon.io/favicon-converter/)
 * Adobe Photoshop
-  * Was used to convert photos to low size images
+  * Was used to convert photos to low-size images
 * Justinmind
   * Was used to create wireframes
 * Ionicons
-  * Was used to make website more attractive
+  * Was used to make the website more attractive
 * Adobe Fonts
-  * Was used to keep a text styling constant
+  * Was used to keep text styling consistent
 * Formspree.io
-  * Was used to receive submitions to my email.
+  * Was used to receiving submissions to my email.

 ---